 I grew up listening to my dad talking in COBOL on the phone.
 For me it was like a secret language that could solve problems and something I needed to learn in order to help the world – and maybe save it!

 I used to think that maybe there was no space for me in that particular world.
 On joining the Computer Science course at University of São Paulo, I found there was just me!
-Then I saw a photograph of the group who had started the same course in 1971, and 70% of the graduates were women.
+Then I saw a photograph of the group who had started the same course in 1971, and 70 percent of the graduates were women.

 I remember coming home crying.
 How could things have been so different – and better – more than 40 years ago?